zangGallery/contracts/analysis/attacks.md

 ### Mitigation

+To migitate a Sale Denial attack due to zang's commission account (which could happen if either the commission account is controlled by a different entity than the owner's account, or if zang's commission account is a contract address with a potential exploit), we added an option to change the recipient of zang's commissions.

 The seller's Sale Denial attack, while unusual, doesn't represent a potential problem, since it is equivalent to a private sale.

 To mitigate the royalty recipient Sale Denial, there are several possible solutions.
 The simplest one involves restricting royalties to only EOAs.